When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 What works best on Lowe’s Service Provider

-• Leverage Lowe’s brand: Use the association with Lowe’s to build trust with potential customers.
+- Leverage Lowe’s brand: Use the association with Lowe’s to build trust.

-• Provide excellent service: High-quality work can lead to repeat business and referrals.
+- Provide excellent service: High-quality work can lead to repeat projects and referrals.

 Home Depot’s Pro Referral Program: Home Improvement Leads for Contractors

-Pro Referral, powered by The Home Depot, connects homeowners with local professionals for various home services.
-Again, if you’re in the Pro Referral program you’re renting the Home Depo name and brand.
-Make sure you’re building your own marketing plan to make a good impression with customers and bring them back directly to you for future projects.
+Pro Referral, powered by The Home Depot, connects interested buyers with local professionals for various home services.
+Again, if you’re in the Pro Referral program you’re renting the Home Depot name and brand.
+Make sure you’re prepared to make a good impression with customers and bring them back directly to you for future projects.

 What makes Pro Referral different

-• Home Depot Connection: Utilizes The Home Depot’s customer base to generate leads.
+- Home Depot Connection: Get access to Home Depot’s customer base to land more clients and projects.

 What works best on Pro Referral

-• Engage with customers: Prompt communication can help convert leads into jobs.
+- Engage with customers: Prompt communication can help convert leads into projects.

 Craigslist